 - Simply click on the title of the Folder where you want your new Album to go into.

 - When you hover over the Folder title, you will notice a little + sign to the right.

 - Click on the + sign to create a new album for your new event.

-- Give the album a title and simply drag and drop photos to that folder.
+- Give the album a title and simply drag and drop photos to that album.

 I have a perfect example here to illustrate how that might work.
 I have an Album in a 2018 Folder with all the pictures of the whole year.

-Our son got married in 2018, so I have an album with all his wedding pictures in the 2018 Folder, and I also have a “summer vacation album” in the same folder.
+Our son got married in 2018, so I have an album with all his wedding pictures in the 2018 Folder, and I also have an album called “summer vacation album” in the same folder.

 Important: You can have the same photo in several Albums, it isn’t being duplicated.
 Furthermore, you can remove a photo from an Album without deleting it from your library.

 Now it’s time to start putting your photos into your Albums. (or Folders) .